bolaurent/python-cmdline-zoql/README.md

 NAME
 ====

-**zoql** — accepts Zuora object query language queries and displays results in terminal or in excel.
+**zoql** — accepts Zuora object query language queries (both zoql and export zoql are accepted) and displays results in terminal or in excel.

 SYNOPSIS
 ========